ahushh/monaba/README.md

     - Ability to stick and lock threads and to put on auto-sage
     - Moving threads between boards
     - Changing post's parent
-    - Modlog which allows to view previous actions
+    - Modlog which allows to view previous actions done by staff
     - Post search by ID and UID
+    - Wordfilter with regex support

 Requirements
 ------